Making it Look Easy with Amanda Eisel

 Being a great leader requires more than just yourself.
 The support and wisdom of others is what takes you from good to great.
 For Amanda, this means viewing your board as your partners and fostering a transparent relationship with each member.
 She even encourages her team to reach out to board members directly for advice.

 Bringing people in also means finding peers you can process challenges with.
-Amanda has found support from current teammates, former teammates, and college friends who can relate to her struggles and act as a sounding board when she needs to think things through.
+Amanda has found support from current teammates, former teammates, and college friends who can relate to her struggles and act as a sound board when she needs to think things through.